 Oh, yeah, it’s Saint Patrick’s Day, I thought.

-Mindset: Are Our Attitudes About Life Collected Over Time?
+Mindset: Do We Collect Our Attitudes About Life Over Time?

 And since our set of attitudes, approaches, philosophy, and outlook in life affects how we think and feel, they also affect how we make decisions.

-Our mindset is the way we view and respond to the world and our life experiences.
+Just as well, our decision affects how we respond to the world and our life experiences.
 We have developed our mindset over time.
 Meaning, we didn’t just wake up one day feeling, thinking, and believing the way we do.

 We develop our mindset through a variety of influences, including our parents, our education, our environment, friendships, and our own experiences.